AKSarav/DF_Mount-Lister/README.md

 # DF_Mount-Lister
- A Shell script ( actually set of shell scripts) designed to remote login[SSH]  to list of servers and pull the DF related information and print it with GOOD FORMATTING and Convert as CSV REPORT - with out SSH KEYGEN
+ A Shell script ( actually set of shell scripts) designed to remote login[SSH] to the list of servers by reading the ssh password from the property file and pull the DF related information and print it as Console Report with GOOD FORMATTING (or) Generate a CSV REPORT

 # How its designed ?